DenTelezhkin/DTTableViewManager/README.md

 * Clean controller code
 * Table view cells can be created from code, or from IB.
 * You can make your controller a subclass of DTTableViewManager, or you can make it a property on your controller and subclass from whatever you need
-* Any datasource/delegate method can be reimplemented in your controller
+* Any datasource/delegate method can be overridden in your controller

 ## Usage